-The Ontario Digital Literacy and Access Network is a community-based pilot initiative founded by 2S-LGBTQ+ graduate students, community members, and allies who are concerned with the digital divide in our communities.
-We are passionate about connecting organizations and individuals with resources and services that will minimizing digital inequalities in 2S-LGBTQ+ communities.
+The Ontario Digital Literacy and Access Network is a community-based pilot initiative founded by 2SLGBTQIA+ graduate students, community members, and allies who are concerned with the digital divide in our communities.
+We are passionate about connecting organizations and individuals with resources and services that will minimizing digital inequalities in 2SLGBTQIA+ communities.

 Our Team Members

 Stephanie is a PhD.
 Candidate in the School of Gender, Feminist and Women Studies at York University.
 She is an active member of the Senior Pride Network and Rainbow Faith and Freedom.
 Stephanie co-founded ODLAN after conducting a study on the barriers 2S-LGBTQ+ older adults were experiencing in accessing remote service provisions during the global pandemic.

 Hannah is a PhD.
 Candidate in the School of Gender, Feminist and Women Studies at York University.
 She helped to co-founded ODLAN in 2020.
 Hannah is a girls’ studies scholar who studies girl activists and their family relationships.

 Angela Stanley (MA 2014; PhD Candidate, Gender, Feminist and Women’s Studies, York University) completed a Masters in Critical Disability Studies at York University, writing a major research paper on Disability and Sexuality: Perceptions of Beauty, Sexuality and Desirability for Queer, Disabled Youth.
 Angela continues her studies pursuing a doctoral degree in the Gender, Feminist and Women’s Studies Program at York University.
 Her research pays attention to the intersection of race/culture, queerness and disability in order to understand how people make sense of their intimate and sexual lives.
 Her work so far has centered on the perceptions of beauty, sexuality and desirability that inform how young queer and disabled people create intimate and/ or sexual partnerships.